ServSafe Manager Training Program

 Private ServSafe Class Pricing

 A perfect fit for larger organizations and groups that want to have our team come out to your location.
 You provide the space and refreshments and we will do the rest.
 The fee per student includes examination materials, books shipped ahead of time to study and instruction.
-(10-person minimum charge).
-(2-day class add $50 per person – Ohio only)
+(10-person minimum charge) - (2-day class add $50 per person – Ohio only) (prices are per person)

 Servsafe Managers Food Safety Certification